 The majority of SMEs were aware of, and could explain, common cyber security risks including malware, phishing, ransomware and trojan attacks.
 Less well understood risks were drive-by download, spear phishing and manin-the-middle attacks.
 One in ten SMEs were unable to identify or explain a single cyber security risk, while 15% were able to identify and explain all nine.

-Figure 25: Business annual cyber security expenditure, 2020, %
+Figure 23: SMEs that can explain and understand cyber security risks, 2020, %

 Source: Australian Cyber Security Centre, Australian Small Business Survey